cosmicBboy/ml-research/deep_cash/README.md

 instances, number of features).
 The output of the `encoder` network would be fed into the `decoder` network, which proposes an ML `framework`.
 Therefore, we can condition the output of the `decoder` network metadata on `D` to propose customized `frameworks`.

-A future extension might be to specify the `encoder` network as an RNN, which directly takes as input a sequence of observations and features, resulting in a hidden state that is used as the initial hidden state of the `decoder`.
+# Implementation

+There are two general approaches to take, with substantial tradeoffs to
+consider:

+## Approach 1: Character-level Controller

+Generate an ML `frameworks` at the character level, such that the goal is to output Python code using a softmax over the space of valid characters, e.g.
+`A-Z`, `a-z`, `0-9`, `()[]=`, etc.

+This approach requires building in fewer assumptions into the AutoML system, however the function that the Controller needs to learn would be much more
+complex: it needs to (a) generate valid sklearn code character-by-character, and (b) generate performant algorithm and hyperparameter combinations over the distribution of datasets and tasks.

+## Approach 2: Domain-specific Controller

+Generate ML `frameworks` over a state space of algorithms and hyperparameter values, in this case, over the estimators/transformers of the `sklearn` API.

+This approach requires building in more assumptions into the AutoML system, e.g. expicitly specifying the algorithm/hyperparamater space to search over and how to interpret the output of the Controller so as to fit a model, but the advantage is that the Controller mainly has to learn a function that generates performant algorithm and hyperparameter combinations.

+One example of how to implement a domain-specific controller would be to create an `AlgorithmRNN` and a `HyperparameterRNN` to predict a sequence of algorithms and hyperparameter settings set using a softmax for each step of an ML `framework`:

+- imputation (e.g. mean, median, mode)
+- one hot encoding
+- rescaling (e.g. min-max, mean-variance)
+- feature preprocessing (e.g. PCA)
+- classification/regression

 ## Notes

-- The `hyperparameter` tuple can be a string of characters, or a softmax of the hyperparameter state space encoded as a categorical variable.
-In the the softmax case, the Controller alternates between `hyperparameter_name` and `hyperparameter_value` softmax output layers.
-- The Controller can possibly be formulated as a GAN, where the generator is an RNN the outputs a string of code and the discriminator tries to predict whether that code (i) is executable and (ii) evaluates to an sklearn `Estimator`
+- The Controller can possibly be pre-trained using a GAN, where the generator is an RNN that outputs a string of code and the discriminator tries to predict whether that code (i) is executable and (ii) evaluates to an sklearn `Estimator`.
+- Another alternative to training a character-level model is to tokenize the code, e.g. `sklearn.linear_model -> "sklearn", ".", "linear_model"` in order to reduce dimensionality of the output space.

 # Extensions

-An extension to the `encoder` would be to generalize the metadata feature representation from hand-crafted features (e.g. mean of means of numerical features) and instead formulate `encoder` as a sequence model, where the input is a sequence of sequences the first sequence contains data points or `instances` of the dataset, the second sequence contains the `features` of that particular `instance`.
-The weights in the encoder are trained jointly as part of the gradient computed using the REINFORCE algorithm.
+An extension to the `encoder` would be to generalize the metadata feature representation from hand-crafted features (e.g. mean of means of numerical features) and instead formulate `encoder` as a sequence model, where the input is a sequence of sequences.
+The first sequence contains data points or `instances` of the dataset, the second sequence contains minimally preprocessed `features` of that particular `instance` (note that the challenge here is how to represent categorical features across difference datasets).
+The weights in the `encoder` are trained jointly as part of the gradient computed using the REINFORCE algorithm.

 # Why?